PollockCR/CS480Pollock/PA4/README.md

 Extra Credit
 ------------
-Extra credit was attempted in this project and materials were added to the board in the given object file.
+Extra credit was not completed in this project.

 Building This Program
 ---------------------